PHYSICS AT KING GEORGE V COLLEGE

 Students in the past have gone on to study at universities across the country, progressing onto a range of different science courses as well as studying more specialised aspects of physics.

-Minimum of 4 GCSEs at grades 9-5 (A*-B) including a 4 or above (Grade C) in GCSE Maths or English.
-For Physics you will need a Grade 6 in Additional Science or Physics and a Grade 5 in Maths.
+5 GCSEs at grades 9-5 (A*-B) including English Language and a 4 or above (Grade C) in GCSE Maths.
+For Physics you will need a Grade 6,6 in Combined Science or Grade 6 Physics and a Grade 6 in Maths.